INFO COVID 19

 For all other Capitaneria di Porto offices please consult the following link: www.guardiacostiera.gov.it

-Gianpiero Puglisi of Luise Associates Sicily can be contacted on tel. +39 331 5767316 or by email at firstname.lastname@example.org.
+We do work with a number of maritime agencies in Sicily however, if you will be arriving in Taormina (or Marina di Riposto) we recommend that you contact Gianpiero Puglisi of Luise Associates Sicily on tel. +39 331 5767316 or by email at firstname.lastname@example.org.